 Can I apply to YoungArts if I was a previous winner?

-Finalists who have attended YoungArts Week are not eligible.
-However, Honorable Mention and Merit Award winners are eligible to re-apply provided they meet all other requirements.
+Honorable Mention and Merit Award winners are eligible to re-apply provided they meet all other requirements Finalists who have attended YoungArts Week are not eligible to re-apply.

 Can I apply in more than one discipline?

-Yes, you may apply in more than one discipline, but there is an application fee per category that you select.
+Yes, you may apply in more than one discipline, but there is an application fee for each category that you select.

 What is the fee for applying to YoungArts?

 The application fee for applying to YoungArts is $35 per category selected.

 You may pay your application fee online with a credit card.
 Visa, MasterCard, American Express and Discover cards are accepted.